tendermint/tendermint/docs/app-dev/indexing-transactions.md

 You can turn off indexing completely by setting `tx_index` to `null`.

+## Default Indexes

+The Tendermint tx and block event indexer indexes a few select reserved events by default.

+### Transactions

+The following indexes are indexed by default:

+- `tx.height`
+- `tx.hash`

+### Blocks

+The following indexes are indexed by default:

+- `block.height`

 ## Adding Events

 Applications are free to define which events to index.
 Tendermint does not